canmod/macpan2/inst/starter_models/shiver/README.md

 Vaccines are typically subject to resource constraints and distribution strategies might prioritize vaccinations for specific subpopulations, such as immunocompromised people, to reduce bad outcomes.
 We model this with a flow of susceptibles entering the vaccination class.
+This flow could be a fixed rate, i.e. a constant proportion of the population receives a vaccine each time step, but instead we wish to capture a more realistic vaccination rate by allowing it to vary (see [Variable Vaccination Rate](#variable-vaccination-rate)).

 Following vaccination, most individuals return to the susceptible class when the acquired immune response wears off, called *vaccine waning*.

 In reality, vaccinations are only partly effective in developing a protective host immune response.
 This *vaccine failure* includes both